ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 The `None` case is easy.
-Thinking recursively (!) if `loop` is called and we've reached the end of the directory, `loop` needs to return a list of entries - and there's no entries - so it returns the empty list (`[]`).
+Thinking recursively (!) if `loop` is called and we've reached the end of the directory, `loop` needs to return a list of entries.
+Since there aren't any entries, it returns the empty list (`[]`).

-For `"."` and `".."` we just ignore the file and call `loop` again.
+For `"."` and `".."`, we just ignore the file and call `loop` again.

 What do we do when `loop` reads a real filename (the `Some filename` match below)?
 Let `pathname` be the full path to the file.
 We 'stat' the